 Family History ServicesLet us help you tell your family’s story

 Do you need help finding your Vermont ancestors?
-We provide documentation of your family lines using a combination of online and local resources to establish links between generations and learn the story of your ancestors’ lives.
-Local repositories include the Vermont State Archives and Records Administration, the Vermont Genealogical Library in Colchester, the Vermont Historical Society in Barre, and at local courthouses and Town Clerk’s offices.
-Documents from distant localities are obtained through Stone House Research’s international network of associate researchers or through microfilm rental.
+We provide documentation of your family history using a combination of online and local resources to establish links between generations and learn the story of your ancestors’ lives.
+Local repositories include the Vermont State Archives and Records Administration, the Vermont Genealogical Library in Colchester, the Vermont Historical Society in Barre, and Town Clerk’s offices.
+Documents from distant localities are obtained through Stone House Research’s international network of associate researchers.

 Do you want to learn more about your Irish ancestors?
-Because of extensive record loss, Irish research is challenging.
+Because of extensive record loss, Irish family history research is challenging.
 Fortunately, many unique and interesting records do survive, making Irish research rewarding as well.
-The surviving records vary greatly from location to location, and include taxation and valuation records, deeds, early census fragments and later census enumerations, parish records, and more.
-Some records, such as landowners’ estate documents, can only be accessed in Ireland.
-A client-research trip is in the planning stages.
-If you have Irish ancestors, please contact us to discuss adding your research to the next trip!
+The surviving records vary greatly from location to location, and include taxation and valuation records, deeds, early census fragments and later census enumerations, parish records, landowner’s estate records, and more.
+If you have Irish ancestors, please contact us to discuss your project!

 What is the first step?

-Contact Cathi to discuss what you know about your ancestors, and what you would like to know.
-We will agree on a research goal and a maximum number of hours for the first phase of the research.
+Contact Catherine to discuss what you know about your ancestors, and what you would like to know.
+We will agree on a research goal and the number of hours for the first phase of your family history research.
 This will place your project on our waiting list.
-When we are ready to begin, you will be asked to pay a 50% retainer.
+When we are ready to begin, you will be invoiced for a 50% retainer fee.